Venice is the capital city of the Veneto region located in northeast Italy.

 It’s worth spending at least one night in Venice and taking advantage of having the city just for yourself!

-One of my recommended activities to do by night is a gondola ride and visit a desert St. Mark’s Square.
+One of my recommended activities to do by night when in Venice is a gondola ride and to visit St. Mark’s Square when it is completely free from all the daily crowds.

 Where to stay in Venice